-For the Copenhagen-based Njusja de Gier, the Senior Vice President of Branding and Communications at the Kvadrat Group, this year has been a useful and productive time to research and progress.
+For the Copenhagen-based Njusja de Gier, the Senior Vice President Marketing at the Kvadrat Group, this year has been a useful and productive time to research and progress.
 It’s been an ideal opportunity to fast track the digital capabilities of Kvadrat and to reflect on our industry’s environmental responsibilities.
 De Gier is keen to see a cautious return to togetherness and community, but believes that flexible working is the way forward.

 HAVE YOU BEEN BASED IN COPENHAGEN THE WHOLE TIME?